Skip to main content

 Signs of dementia-related sight loss

-If you have a dementia, consider if you find it hard to:
+If you have a dementia, you may have issues with:

 • become withdrawn or uncommunicative